ebkalderon/terminus/content/blog/shortcodes/index.md

 katex = true
 ```

-After that you can start using katex with the `katex` shortcode.
+After that, you can start using KaTeX with the `katex` shortcode.

 ### Example